smaremanda/add-in-docs/docs/powerpoint/powerpoint-add-ins.md

 # Create content and task pane add-ins for PowerPoint
-Develop task pane and content add-ins for PowerPoint.

 The code examples in the article show you some basic tasks for developing PowerPoint content add-ins.
 To display information, these examples depend on the  `app.showNotification` function, which is included in the Visual StudioOffice Add-ins project templates.
 If you aren't using Visual Studio to develop your add-in, you'll need replace the `showNotification` function with your own code.
 Several of these examples also depend on this `globals` object that is declared outside of the scope of these functions: `var globals = {activeViewHandler:0, firstSlideId:0};`